influxdata/influxdb/docs/ingester_querier_protocol.md

   just ignore that column (i.e. the resulting data is the intersection of the request and the ingester data).
 - **predicate:** Predicate for row-filtering on the ingester side.

 The request does NOT contain a selection of partitions or sequencer.
-The ingester must respond with all partititions and sequencers it knows for that specified namespace-table combination.
+The ingester must respond with all partitions and sequencers it knows for that specified namespace-table combination.